voidtrance/voron-klipper-extensions/loop_macro/README.md

 #   A list of G-Code commands to execute after the completion of the
 #   looping commands in `gcode`.
 See docs/Command_Templates.md for
 #   G-Code format.
+#iteration_limit:
+#   The maximum number of time the macro will execute.
+This can be
+#   used in order to avoid infinite loops.
+If the macro reaches this
+#   number of iterations without hiting a termination point, it will
+#   stop execution.
+Default is 0 (no limit).
 #variable_<name>:
 #   One may specify any number of options with a "variable_" prefix.
 #   The given variable name will be assigned the given value (parsed